CWade3051/vscode-ext-copy/README.md

 A set of scripts to manage and synchronize VS Code extensions across different installations including VS Code, VS Code Insiders, Cursor, and Windsurf.

+## At a Glance (TL;DR)

+If you just want the minimal flow, read `TLDR.md` or skim this:

+1. Run `./sync-code-extensions.sh`
+2. Pick Source editor → pick Destination editor
+3. Script downloads only extensions missing from Destination (latest versions)
+4. Optionally change which editor the `code` command points to
+5. Optionally install the downloaded extensions into Destination
+6. Optionally delete the downloaded `.vsix` folder

+Full high‑level behavior and rationale: see `outline.md`.

 ## Quick Start

 ### Prerequisites